Plain English Summary

 Patient information sheet

 Water-loss dehydration, signified by raised serum osmolality (>300 mOsm/kg).

-We will test for water-loss dehydration (through blood osmolality) and also carry out the assessments needed for the decision trees, as well as collecting health and demographic information.
-We will use these data to assess diagnostic accuracy of the proposed decision trees to diagnose or rule out dehydration.
+The trialists will test for water-loss dehydration (through blood osmolality) and also carry out the assessments needed for the decision trees, as well as collecting health and demographic information.
+The trialists will use these data to assess diagnostic accuracy of the proposed decision trees to diagnose or rule out dehydration.

 Primary outcome measures